ourcd/iOSUtils/README.md

-if you use this project as a submodule in you iOS project,you should add the above framework:
+If you use this project as a submodule in you iOS project,you should add the under framework:

-*SystemConfiguration.framework
+* SystemConfiguration.framework